KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 **Core Glyphic Sequence:**
 `⚫ → ↕️ → ⚯ → 🌲↓ | 🌲↑`
-*(From the stillness of Aion, a bidirectional axis forms, generating structural duality and the divergence into centropic and entropic arcs.)*
+*(From the Stillness of Aion, a Bidirectional Axis forms, generating Structural Duality and the divergence into Centropic and Entropic Arcs.)*

 ---